 Chromebooks are much simpler.
 They run Chrome OS, essentially a Chrome web browser vehicle, and are often priced several hundred dollars less than a Windows PC.
 The newest Chromebooks contain a bonus, however: the ability to run some Android apps (more on this later).
 Another perk is on its way: the ability to run Linux—not something that most users will care about, but a useful niche addition.
 (To be fair, Windows 10 users can run Linux as well.)

-Physically, a Chromebook looks much like a Windows-powered notebook, with a keyboard, display, a front-facing camera for videoconferencing, and so on.
+Physically, a Chromebook looks much like a Windows-powered notebook, with a keyboard, a display, a front-facing camera for videoconferencing, and so on.
 But there are a few key differences: Chromebooks typically include a dedicated search keyboard key, while Windows emphasizes the Windows key, and Cortana.
+(Google’s latest Pixelbook Go includes a Google Assistant key instead.)
 With Windows, you’ll have many hardware choices, including a typical clamshell notebook, convertibles with 360-degree hinges; 2-in-1 Windows tablets with detachable keyboards, or pure Windows tablets.

-Chromebooks generally prefer the clamshell form factor, though we’ve seen some Chromebooks designed as convertibles.
-In 2018, though, we saw the evolution of the Chromebook into a full-fledged tablet.
-Because Chrome OS and Android are now conjoined, the real reason to buy a Chrome OS tablet, in our view, is how often you'll use Android apps.
-Android apps run acceptably in a laptop form factor, but they're arguably more convenient when used as a tablet, and held in your hand.
+Chromebooks generally assume the clamshell form factor, though we’ve seen some Chromebooks designed as convertibles.
+And in 2018, we saw the evolution of the Chromebook into a full-fledged tablet.
+Because Chrome OS and Android are now conjoined, a key reason to buy a Chrome OS tablet (as opposed to a clamshell), in our view, is how often you’ll use Android apps.
+Android apps run acceptably in a laptop form factor, but they’re arguably more convenient when used as a tablet, and held in your hand.

 Inside, the only real differences are the processor.
-While a small crop of Windows laptops are being powered by Qualcomm Snapdragon processors, Chromebooks generally favor lower-performance Intel Atom chips (branded as Pentium or Celeron) that are suited to the lower demands of Chrome OS.
-Windows PCs have a wide range of microprocessors powering them.
+Chromebooks generally favor lower-performance Intel Atom chips (branded as Pentium or Celeron) that are suited to the lesser demands of Chrome OS.
+(Qualcomm just introduced the Snapdragon 7c and 8c, which could make for some great Chromebooks -- but Qualcomm hasn't indicated that it will go in that direction with them.)
+Pricier versions, such as Google’s own hardware, often include Core chips.
+Windows PCs have a wide range of microprocessors powering them, usually chips from AMD and Intel.

 Speaking of storage, it’s less of an issue.
 Both Chromebooks and Windows tablets allow external storage to be used, though Google would prefer you to store your apps and files in the cloud.
 A Windows PC typically includes a USB-C or USB-A slot that can connect to an external hard drive.
 (Some Chromebooks do too, or use an SD card.)
 You’ll simply find less need for local storage on a Chromebook than on a Windows PC, which helps lower the price and simplifies the experience.

 Weirdly, while both Google and Microsoft have developed their own digital assistants, the first Chromebook with Google Assistant support was the Google Pixelbook.
-Microsoft Cortana fans will find them on all Windows PCs that include a mic—which is virtually all of them.
+Microsoft Cortana fans will find “her” on all Windows PCs that include a mic—which is virtually all of them.
+Now, however, Amazon’s Alexa has also been added as a Cortana partner application or “skill,” which means Windows users get two assistants for the price of one.

 Is a Chromebook or laptop better for office work?